bcherry/adequatelygood/originalposts/pythonjs.md

 	print foo # {'a': 1, 'b': 2}

 So yeah, that's pretty awesome.
 I thought about handling prototypal inheritance too, but I just don't see the need.
 I almost never use prototypes in JavaScript, I'm positive I would never use them in Python.
-I'm also not crazy about the creation syntax, but I couldn't find a way to re-purpose the dictionary literal `{}`, and didn't want to use a name like `dict` or `object`.
-I also wanted to keep with Python conventions and upper-camel-case the class name, so `js.JsObject()` is what I settled on.
+I'm also not crazy about the creation syntax, but I couldn't find a way to re-purpose the dictionary literal `{}`, and didn't want to override built-in names like `{@class=python}dict` or `{@class=python}object`.
+I also wanted to keep with Python conventions and UpperCamelCase the class name, so `{@class=python}js.JsObject()` is what I settled on.

 You're probably curious about the implementation, so here's the full source code.
 I'm probably missing some useful things, but this is what I have so far.
-It's quite simple, for the most part it just overrides everything to some form of dictionary method on `{@class=python}self.___dict__`.
+It's quite simple; for the most part it just overrides everything to some form of dictionary method on `{@class=python}self.___dict__`.
 You can also find [js.py on GitHub](http://github.com/bcherry/js-py/blob/master/js.py).

 	@@@python
 	class JsObject(object):